intellifi-nl/webapi-doc/README.md

 ----

 An item is a verry little electronic device that contains and remembers a unique code.
 An item must be able to transmit this unqiue code wireless.
 This item may be a passive RFID tag, but it can also be an iBeacon.
 Even your smartphone could behave itself as an item.
 A device is an item as long as it's able to remember and transmit it's unique code.

+An item is an abstraction that allows us to work with RFID tags and iBeacon tags as if they where the same.

 Zone
 ----